TUSSGRAY/UKCemap-exam/replit.md

 ## Overview

 This project is a professional certification quiz application, "J&K Cemap Training," designed to help users prepare for the UK Certificate in Mortgage Advice and Practice (CeMAP) examination.
 It offers three distinct quiz modes: a free Practice Mode (10 questions with immediate feedback and Google AdSense ads), a paid Full Exam Mode (£0.99, 50 questions), and a paid Scenario Quiz Mode (£0.99, 50 questions from 10 case studies).
-A Bundle Package (£1.49) provides access to both paid modes at a discounted price and includes enrollment in a "100 Days to CeMAP Ready" email campaign, delivering daily scenario questions.
-The application integrates Stripe for secure payments, features weekly top-4 leaderboards with all-time high scores displayed in green, and uses device-based access control via localStorage tokens.
+A Bundle Package (£1.49) provides access to both paid modes at a discounted price with 30-day expiration.
+The application integrates Stripe for secure payments, features weekly top-4 leaderboards with all-time high scores displayed in green, and uses session-based user authentication for access control.
 The overarching goal is to provide a comprehensive, accessible, and engaging platform for CeMAP exam preparation, leveraging a strong market need for specialized certification training.

 ## User Preferences